raspberrypilearning/c3-wolfram-weather-dashboard/en/step_4.md

 --- /task ---

-Now we can run weatherDashboard with any city simply by evaluating both the function above, and then calling the function with a specific location.
-You will need to use the Freeform Entry box as described in the "Exploring Weather Data" step.
+Now you can run `weatherDashboard` with any city simply by running the function above, and then running the function with a specific location.
+You will need to use the Freeform Entry box as described in the 'Explore weather data' step.

 ![Final Interface](images/SF.png)

 --- task ---
-Call the weatherDashboard function with a few different cities.
+Run the `weatherDashboard` function with a few different cities.

-Use `$GeoLocationCity` to use the location of your own computer as the city.
+You can also use `$GeoLocationCity` to use the location of your own computer as the city.

 ```
 weatherDashboard[$GeoLocationCity]
 ```
 --- /task ---

-Congratualations, you have created a functioning weather dashboard.
-You can run it for any city you choose, or for your geolocation.
+Congratulations, you have created a functioning weather dashboard!
+You can run it for any city you like, or for your geolocation.